Alwatr/alwatr/core/math/README.md

 # Alwatr Math - `@alwatr/math`

-Simple useful Math library written in tiny TypeScript module.
+A straightforward and valuable mathematical library developed as a small TypeScript module.

 ## API